nandinist/is-your-birthday-lucky/README.md

 # is-your-birthday-lucky
 #### neog camp : Mark 11
-A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your lukcy number.
+A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your lucky number.
 ## Programming Language:
-- html
+- HTML
-- css
+- CSS
 - javascript